Cement & Gypsum Trading License in Dubai: Cost and Requirements

 This guide covers everything you need to know about the Cement & Gypsum Trading License under activity code 4752.3, including setup costs, licensing requirements, and why Dubai South Business Hub Free Zone is an ideal base for this trade.

-What the Licence Covers
+What the License Covers

-The Cement & Gypsum Trading License falls under activity code 4752.3, categorised as a Trading Licence within the broader Trading category.
+The Cement & Gypsum Trading License falls under activity code 4752.3, categorised as a Trading License within the broader Trading category.
 It authorises the holder to buy, sell, import, export, and distribute cement, gypsum, and related construction materials on a commercial basis.

-Permitted activities under this licence typically include:
+Permitted activities under this license typically include:

 Wholesale and retail trading of cement and gypsum products